luketimothyjones/Illumine/README.md

 - CTRL + WIN + Period (full-stop) to focus the searchbar above other windows, otherwise it lives on your desktop.

-  - The keybind can be changed by right-clicking the searchbar, but custom keybinds are not saved between restarts at this time.
+  - The keybind can be changed by right-clicking the searchbar.

 - Double-click to open files.